Cornfield Bomber: History

-The individual aircraft was manufactured by Convair in 1958 and received the tail number 58-0787.
-It served with 71st Fighter-Interceptor Squadron based at Malmstrom Air Force Base adjacent to Great Falls, Montana.
+The aircraft was manufactured by Convair in 1958 and given the tail number 58-0787.
+It served with the 71st Fighter-Interceptor Squadron based at Malmstrom Air Force Base adjacent to Great Falls, Montana.
 During a routine training flight conducting aerial combat maneuvers on February 2, 1970, the aircraft entered a flat spin.
-The pilot, First.
-Lieutenant Gary Foust, attempted to recover, deploying the aircraft's drag chute as a last resort; recovery proved to be impossible.
-Foust fired his ejection seat and escaped the stricken aircraft at an altitude of 15000 ft.
+The pilot, First Lieutenant Gary Foust, deployed the aircraft's drag chute as a last resort while attempting to recover.
+When it failed, Foust ejected at an altitude of 15000 ft.

-The reduction in weight and change in center of gravity caused by the removal of the pilot, coupled with the blast force of his seat rocketing out of the plane pushing the nose of the aircraft down, which had been trimmed by Foust for takeoff and idle throttle, caused the aircraft to recover from the spin.
-One of the other pilots on the mission was reported to have radioed Foust during his descent by parachute that "you'd better get back in it!".
+The reduction in weight and change in center of gravity caused by the removal of the pilot, coupled with the blast force of the ejection seat pushing the nose of the aircraft down, which had been trimmed by Foust for takeoff and idle throttle, caused the aircraft to recover from the spin.
+The previously set trim then helped stabilize the attitude of the plane after the initial nose down.
+One of the other pilots on the mission was reported to have radioed Foust during his descent by parachute, saying that "you'd better get back in it!"
 From his parachute, Foust watched incredulously as the now-pilotless aircraft descended and skidded to a halt in a farmer's field near Big Sandy, Montana.
-Foust drifted into the nearby mountains.
-He was later rescued by local residents using snowmobiles.
+Foust drifted into the nearby mountains, and was later rescued by local residents on snowmobiles.

-Shortly thereafter the local sheriff and local residents arrived at the scene of the crash.
-The thrust from the still-idling jet engine allowed the aircraft to slowly drift on its belly along a field.
-The sheriff, having contacted the air base, was informed that he should simply allow the jet to run out of fuel, which occurred an hour and forty-five minutes later without further incident.
+Shortly thereafter, the local sheriff and local residents arrived at the scene of the crash.
+The thrust from the still-idling jet engine allowed the aircraft to slowly drift on its belly across the field after it landed.
+The sheriff, having contacted the air base, was informed that he should wait for the jet to run out of fuel, which occurred one hour and 45 minutes later without further incident.
 A recovery crew from McClellan Air Force Base arrived on the scene and began to dismantle the aircraft, removing its wings for transport aboard a railroad flat car.
-The damage to the aircraft was minimal; indeed, one officer on the recovery crew is reported to have stated that if there were any less damage he would have simply flown the aircraft out of the field.
+The damage to the aircraft was minimal; indeed, one officer on the recovery crew is reported to have stated that if there had been any less damage, he could have flown the aircraft out of the field.